eloquent/cosmos/README.md

 echo $namespace->resolve($symbol); // outputs '\ArrayObject'
 ```

-## Resolving a symbol against a set of namespace and use statements
+## Resolving a symbol against a resolution context

 Symbols can be resolved against a full set of `namespace` and `use` statements.
 In this case the statements are defined manually, but they can also be read from